Pnaghavi/Matrix-Inversion/README.md

 ![matrix3](/images/matrix3.PNG)
 Same two steps is repeated for every row then the result will be identity matrix on the right-hand side and inverted matrix on the left-hand side.
 ![matrix4](/images/matrix4.PNG)

+### Pseudocode
+In this section pseudocode of serial implementation and parallel implementation will be described which are both based on the Gauss Jordan method.
+Sequential implementation is very similar parallel implementation except instead using the global id zero and on I will be looping for each element of the matrix.
+   #### Serial
+		For loop every row starting from the bottom row
+			If the first element is larger than the previous first element
+     				Move the row up which requires a for loop for each item For loop column I for each column
+		For loop every row
+     			For loop every item
+				Divide element by diagonal element
+				For loop for each item
+Item subtract same item I on the pivot row multiplied by pivot element which is same row as the item but element I For loop column I for each column
+		For loop every row
+     			For loop every item
+				Divide element by diagonal element
+   #### Parallel
+		For loop every row
+			Call division kernel
+				Get global id (0);
+				If diagonal item is not zero and not diagonal item Divide items of the row by diagonal item
+			Call diagonal division kernel
+				Set diagonal item to 1
+			Call elimination kernel
+				Get global id (0);
+				Get global id (1);
+				If row is not equal to current row of the loop and item not equal to pivot 				row item Item subtract same item I on the pivot row multiplied by pivot element which is same row as the item but element I Call pivot column elimination kernel
+				Get global id (0);
+				If row is not equal to current row
+Item subtract same item I on the pivot row multiplied by pivot element which is same row as the item but element I